ticketbase/help.ticketbase.com/articles/entering-promo-codes.md

 Recipients can use the access codes or discount codes on the event page to avail of free access or discounts on the tickets:

-   * Enter the code on the field and then click apply.
+   * Enter the promo code on the field and then click apply.
    ![](http://i.imgur.com/uUsB11b.png)

    * Customer will then be led to the page to complete the order.